 Download and set up PrimeHack

 To start, head to this page.
-Install the Microsoft Visual C++ Redistributable (2019 x64) if you don’t already have it on your PC, then grab the latest release of PrimeHack Updater.
+Install this Microsoft Visual C++ Redistributable (x64) if you don’t already have it on your PC, then grab the latest release of PrimeHack Updater.
 It is possible to just manually install PrimeHack but I prefer PrimeHack Updater because it updates your build (of course!) but also makes it easy to keep a portable version of the app, so that its settings don’t conflict with vanilla Dolphin if you also have that installed on your PC.

 Once installed, place the PrimeHack.Updater.exe file in a folder, and also place your Metroid Prime Trilogy ROM file in that same folder.
 Run PrimeHack Updater, which will download PrimeHack.
 Click the “Browse” button to navigate to the ROM file.
 The game name will appear in some sort of Chozo script, don’t worry about it.
 Next, click the “Portable Mode” option so that it is checked, this will store all of the config and asset files in that same folder.
 Leave the “Run Game Immersively” option unchecked.
 Finally, set your Quick Start option (either “Yes” or “Never”); by selecting “Yes” that means every time your run PrimeHack Updater it will boot Metroid Prime Trilogy — choose whatever you prefer (I like “Yes”).

 There are two types of HD textures available for this game: one that updates the textures within the game, and another that updates the menus and interface.
 I recommend updating the menus and interface no matter what, and consider the in-game textures if you have space on your PC for it.
 All told, the entire package (game + all textures) will be about 25GB, but only about half that size if you don’t use the in-game textures.